 Little is known about the function or the genetic regulation of zebrafish col2a1b, but its expression in the perichondrium around the cartilage elements of the zebrafish cranium makes it an excellent target for promoter analysis for regulatory elements to drive gene expression in the forming perichondrium.
 While the perichondrium plays a critical part in cartilage development, few have looked at its role specifically.
 The col2a1b perichondrium regulatory element will allow us to study the morphogenetic changes in the perichondrium during the maturation of the vertebrate animal, which up to this point has not been well characterized.

 3. The role of notochord sheath cells in intervertebral disc formation.

 The larval zebrafish notochord is composed of two cell types, vacuolated cells (VC) and notochord sheath cells (NSC).
-In Dale and Topczewski, 2011, we used our Tg(1.7c2a1a:GFP) reporter fish line to identified the process by which the NSC retract from the forming embryonic notochord and surround the swelling VCs.
+In Dale and Topczewski, 2011, we used our Tg(1.7c2a1a:GFP) reporter fish line to identify the process by which the NSC retracts from the forming embryonic notochord and surrounds the swelling VCs.
 The vertebrae of the zebrafish spine, called centra, form around the notochord in regular intervals, which are separated by IVD.
 In our R2 col2a1a derived transgenic fish the NSCs surrounding the notochord where centra are forming loose reporter activity, while those in the region that will give rise to the IVDs maintain reporter activity through adulthood.
-We are currently setting out to characterize the cellular changes and migration of NSCs plays in zebrafish IVD development using our Tg(R2c2a1a:GFP) zebrafish transgenic.
+We are currently setting out to characterize the cellular changes and migration of NSCs play in zebrafish IVD development using our Tg(R2c2a1a:GFP) zebrafish transgenic.